-Portfolios/applications must be completed and received by 5 p.m.
+Portfolios/applications must be completed and received by 5:00 p.m.
 (AKT) December 1.
-(If December 1 falls on a Sunday, the deadline is the following Monday.)
-An incomplete application may exclude the applicant from consideration.
+(If December 1 falls on a Sunday, the deadline is Monday, Dec.
+2.)
+An incomplete application will exclude the applicant from consideration.
 You will be notified when your application arrives.
-We suggest that you email the Interim Associate Education Director Jane Holmes at jane.holmes@iditarod.com when your application has been sent to:
+Email the Director of Education, Jane Holmes, at jane.holmes@iditarod.com when your application (5 portfolios and 1 flash/jump drive) has been sent to:

-Iditarod Education Department Jane Holmes, Interim Associate Education Director Iditarod Headquarters 2100 Knik Goose Bay Rd.
-Wasilla, AK 99654-0471 Attn: TOTT Selection Committee
+Iditarod Education Department Jane Holmes, Education Director Iditarod Headquarters 2100 Knik Goose Bay Rd.
+Wasilla, AK 99654-0471

+Attn: Teacher on the TrailTM Selection Committee